ayushflows/Alloan.ai-Stock-Graph-Assesment/frontend/README.md

 This assignment is designed to display graphs of different stocks and their durations.
 The application allows users to visualize stock data in an interactive and user-friendly manner.

+## Live Link

+You can access the live application at: [https://assesment-alloan.web.app](https://assesment-alloan.web.app).

 ## Tech Stack

 - **React**: A JavaScript library for building user interfaces.